AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Includes cart and catalog rules, which used to price a product for promotions.
+Includes cart and catalog rules, which are used to price a product for promotions.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Related terms: cart rules, catalog rules_

 ### scope

 _noun_

-In Magento, scope describes the extent of your store hierarchy that a setting can affect.
+In Adobe Commerce, scope describes the extent of your store hierarchy that a setting can affect.
 Scope can apply to the following:

 * Global — all websites, stores, and store views